-Tea house trekking, also known as lodge trek is tea houses based on one of the popular trekking forms in Nepal where trekkers get a good meal and get to sleep in a proper bed at the end of the day.
-In the mountainous famous trekking trail, such as Everest Trekking Region, Annapurna Trekking Region, and Langtang Trekking Regions, you can find plenty of such tea houses accommodations providing comfort, and safety, along with fulfilling the daily needs of the trekkers, guides, and porters.
-Even if you are trekking secluded and isolated trekking regions, you will be able to find a tea house during one or two stops of your trekking days.
+Tea house trekking, also known as lodge trek is a tea house based on one of the popular trekking forms in Nepal where trekkers get a good meal and get to sleep in a proper bed at the end of the day.
+In the mountainous famous trekking trails, such as Everest Trekking Region, Annapurna Trekking Region, and Langtang Trekking Regions, you can find plenty of such tea house accommodations providing comfort, and safety, along with fulfilling the daily needs of the trekkers, guides, and porters.
+Even if you are trekking in secluded and isolated trekking regions, you will be able to find a tea house during one or two stops of your trekking days.

 Most of the Tea houses are run by the local villagers or family members.
-Normally, all the tea houses offer private or sharing bedrooms, bathrooms, toilets, restaurant, and hygienic meals because the food at tea house is prepared by using Agro-products (wheat, barley, corn, rice, and many others) which are delicious to eat such as Dal Bhaat with curry, pickle, spinach, salad, and yogurt.
+Normally, all the tea houses offer private or shared bedrooms, bathrooms, toilets, restaurants, and hygienic meals because the food at tea houses is prepared by using Agro-products (wheat, barley, corn, rice, and many others) which are delicious to eat such as Dal Bhaat with curry, pickle, spinach, salad, and yogurt.

 Fully Organized (Camping) Trek

-Fully Organized Trek, also known as Camping Trek is another popular form of trekking in Nepal.
-With Tea houses (Lodge Treks), Nepal adventure Team also organize Camping Trek to visit the remote part of trekking regions in Nepal which are popular for their off-the-beaten-path treks such as Upper and Lower Dolpo Trekking Regions, Manaslu Trekking Regions, Kanchenjunga Trekking Regions, Nah Phu Valley Trekking Regions.
+A fully Organized Trek, also known as Camping Trek is another popular form of trekking in Nepal.
+With Tea houses (Lodge Treks), the Nepal adventure Team also organizes a Camping Trek to visit the remote part of trekking regions in Nepal which are popular for their off-the-beaten-path treks such as Upper and Lower Dolpo Trekking Regions, Manaslu Trekking Regions, Kanchenjunga Trekking Regions, Nah Phu Valley Trekking Regions.
 One of the major advantages of Camping treks is you can have an exclusive experience of the raw Himalayas that are untouched by human settlement.

-If you are a wanderlust person and want to travel the road not taken with a team of experienced guides and a strong porter team carrying all the personal gears including camping equipment, kitchen utensils, and goods of eating then Camping Treks is for you.
-Even though camping treks are expensive and it increases your budget for trekking but it is worth trying once because:
+If you are a wanderlust person and want to travel the road not taken with a team of experienced guides and a strong porter team carrying all the personal gear including camping equipment, kitchen utensils, and goods for eating then Camping Treks is for you.
+Even though camping treks are expensive and it increases your budget for trekking it is worth trying once because: